 That means, just like any budget, we need to look at what’s driving our costs and what’s creating revenue.
 We can cut expenses, grow our revenue, or some combination of both — but everything involves trade offs:

 - State tuition support

 Join the Conversation: We need YOU to help us reinvent, rebuild, redesign!

 No decisions are made, and we need to hear from you.

 - Quick reminder: All committee meetings are open to the public.
-Can’t make this date?
+Can’t make a meeting?
 Missed a previous meeting?
 Meetings are also recorded and put on the IPS website on the Rebuilding Stronger page.

 ICYMI: What is the Reorganization Advisory Committee?